The Arc Minnesota’s Master Pooled Trust can help provide future financial security for individuals with disabilities.

 Affordability — The Arc Minnesota Master Pooled Trust was designed with lower fees and minimum deposits than other alternatives.

 Safety — The Arc Minnesota is insured, and our investments are managed by Associated Trust Co.
-Check out the mutual funds performance report for more information on the investment results.

 The funds in The Arc Minnesota Master Pooled Trust are invested and managed by Associated Trust Co.